Lehrbas/clean-appointment/README.md

 There are comments all over the code to explain functionalities or design choices.

+The project was designed and executed using DDD (Domain Driven Design) approach.

 Clean Architecture NestJs API Typescript w/ Prisma (Postgres as DB) - slot management application for creating appointments with professionals and more...

 In Clean Architecture we have a decoupled system, layering it in a way that the core (our domain, entities) stays completely independent from